yaseenhull/ReusableBarrier/molecule/README.txt

 2. To run program execute 'make run' in the terminal which has default hydrogen thread no. of 12 and carbon thread no. of 3
-3. To specify hydrogen thread number n and carbon thread number c through commnand line; navigate to molecule/bin/molecule and execute java 'molecule n c' in the terminal
+3. To specify hydrogen thread number n and carbon thread number c through commnand line; navigate to molecule/bin/ and execute 'java molecule.RunSimulation n c' in the terminal
 4. To clear bin execute 'make clean' in the terminal

 5. To check git repository, execute 'git log' in the terminal when in /